aws/amazon-gamelift-agent/README_INTERNAL.md

 ## Development
 ### General Process

-NOTE: This section is likely inaccurate for GameLiftAgent - it is an import from IPM (GLIFT-20131)

 1. Build the mainline branch of GameLiftAgent
-1. Execute the output jar with `brazil-build run` and check logs to verify correctness
+2. Execute the output jar with `brazil-build run` and check logs to verify correctness
-1. Make changes to desired resources
+3. Make changes to desired resources
-1. Execute the output jar and check logs to verify correctness
+4. Execute the output jar with `brazil-build run` and `mvn clean compile assembly:single` and check logs to verify correctness
-1. Post a CR with `gamelift-devs (TEAM)` as a required approver
+5. Post a CR with `gamelift-devs (TEAM)` and `gamelift-orchestration-cr-br (TEAM)` as required approvers
-1. Push changes to mainline and monitor deployment until it reaches the end of the pipeline
+6. Push changes to mainline and monitor deployment until it reaches the end of the pipeline

 ### Open Source Considerations
 Open source docs have guidance for a different copyright than we have rules for in GameScaleCheckstyle: